hummingbot/hummingbot-site/docs/support-hummingbot.md

 ### Get increased fee rebates

 Certain exchanges such as [Gate.io](https://www.gate.io/) and [OKX](https://www.okx.com/) allow their broker partners to allocate a certain percentage of their fee share to users.
-For exchanges that allow for this, we already allocate 10% (25% of our total fee share) to users as an additional incentive to add the Hummingbot brokerID.
+For exchanges that allow for this, we already allocate 25% of our total fee share (typically 10%) to users as an additional incentive to add the Hummingbot brokerID.
 This means that any users who sign up using our referral link and/or use Hummingbot will get an additional 10% off their trading fees!

 [![](/assets/img/fee-discounts.jpg)](/assets/img/fee-discounts.jpg)

-Our revenues, which we report to the community every month (see [Reporting](https://hummingbot.org/reporting/)) lets us maintain a full-time, globally dstributed team of engineers, quality assurance analysts, community managers, and others who support the community.
-If
+Our revenues, which we report to the community every month (see [Reporting](https://hummingbot.org/reporting/)) lets us maintain a full-time, globally distributed team of engineers, quality assurance analysts, community managers, and others who support the global Hummingbot community of developers and traders.

 ### Dev grants in stablecoins, not HBOT

-Currently, all developer grants are in HBOT tokens since our reenuves not quite covering operational costs, but close to breakeven.
-After we are cashflow positive, we plan to propose that a certain percentage of our fees be directed toward developer grants.
+Currently, all developer grants are in HBOT tokens since our revenues are not quite covering operational costs.
+After we are cash flow positive, we will propose that a certain percentage of our fees be directed toward developer grants.
 This would allow developers to earn stablecoins rather than HBOT for:

 - Fixing bugs
 - Adding new exchange connectors